The performance of your website depends on many factors:

 Configure caching for your website

-- Configuring caching for detailed information about the caching mechanisms available in Kentico.
+- Caching on Portal Engine sites for detailed information about the caching mechanisms available in Kentico.

 - Caching best practices for typical projects – for typical scenarios and our recommendations on how configure caching for best performance on these websites.